 You might find it helpful to use a tool such as Covidence to support this screening process.

 Once you know which are the included studies for your systematic review, you have to appraise the quality of these studies.
 You should be aware that not all the published studies will have a sufficiently rigorous methodology to avoid biased results.
-The links below include checklists for different types of studies, to help you with this task.
+The links at the bottom of this page include checklists for different types of studies, to help you with this task.

 Having done this, you will need to pull the findings together.
-Evidence synthesis involves the development of techniques to combine the outcomes of multiple sources in a narrative or statistical way.
+This evidence synthesis involves the development of techniques to combine the outcomes of multiple sources in a narrative or statistical way.

 Guidance for undertaking reviews in health care can be found in the below-listed chapters of: